-With little over 2000 miles on the clock after a professional build by Schwartz Performance, this fully sorted magazine car has a twin-turbo restomod that screams of perfection.
-Up for sale now, dare you get behind the wheel?
+Built by Schwartz Performance, this fully sorted magazine car has a twin-turbo restomod that screams of perfection.

 Some will call it pro-touring, others will peg it as a restomod.
 Either way, this 1981 Pontiac Trans Am is positioned deep within the hottest segment of the collector car market.
-Boasting nearly perfect condition, the Pontiac has a well-documented history of power and speed.
+Boasting nearly perfect condition, the Pontiac has a well-documented history of both power and speed.
 Professionally built by Schwartz Performance, the Trans Am has all the modern trappings and technology of today’s muscle cars, with the vintage frame of an iconic second-generation F-Body - which is while we'll safely call it a perfect restomod, despite the various other names its gone by.

-The chassis, engine, and transmission are said to have cost $90,000, and the seller claims the muscle car has the ability to trounce exotic sports cars.
+The chassis, the engine, and the transmission are said to have cost $90,000, and the muscle car has the ability to trounce exotic sports cars.
 Equipped with a set of twin-turbochargers, the powerhouse of the build is based on a LS9 iron block engine from the GM Gen-IV engine family - backing the powerful drivetrain is a Bowler 4L85e four-speed automatic; specially made to handle the stresses of a full-size pickup truck.